skoky/mylaps-x2-kotlin/README.md

 Compiling example project using gradle:

-    gradlew.bat compileKotlinWindowsX64 linkDebugExecutableWindowsX64
+    gradlew.bat build

-*Note: the `build` task can't be used as it tries to build Linux target as well and does not have dependencies to ZMQ's `zmq.h`
+*Note: the `build` task will build Windows and Linux binaries

 ## On Mac OSX X64